T-TESS Refresh

 Corey Franklin Meridian World School LLC Teacher

-Dr. C. Kelly Cordray Elysian Fields Independent School District School Leader
+Dr. C. Kelly Cordray Elysian Fields ISD School Leader

 Dr. Delic Loyde Hearne ISD/Hearne Education Foundation Executive Director

-Eliza Delgado Rio Grande City Grulla Independent School District Teacher
+Eliza Delgado Rio Grande City Grulla ISD Teacher

 Irene Merida Calvo Alief ISD Teacher